 Right now, collaboration should be a part of everyone’s game plan—not just insurers, everyone—from commercial tech providers to managing agents and brokers.
 Insurance is a team sport, and has been since its inception.
 InsurTech will not change that.
 It only amplifies the need to partner—quickly.
 Who insurers pick as their partners to accelerate transformation matters.
 The technology they employ to transform matters.

 New digital opportunities are opening up more choice for consumers and businesses alike—think Internet of Things (IOT), vehicle telematics, and especially, advanced data and analytics.
 As customer expectations grow, an insurer’s data and analytics will need to keep pace in an effort to drive competitive differentiation.
 This includes the ability to hasten and streamline the quote process, more accurately price risk, and mitigate and respond to claims.
-Insurers recognize data and analytics as a leading InsurTech priority and, like other digital transformation priorities, are looking to either VC opportunities or partner integrations to accomplish this.
-In fact, in a KPMG survey of insurance executives, 25 percent of respondents said they already had a VC unit set up to make investments in technology companies.
-And, 37 percent said a VC unit was in the works.
-Likewise, these same insurers are looking for partnerships to help accelerate transformation with three-quarters of respondents saying they "will partner to gain access to new technology infrastructure."
+Insurers recognize data and analytics as a leading InsurTech priority and, like other digital transformation priorities, are looking to either VC opportunities or partner integrations to speed the transformation process.
+In fact, in a 2018 PwC survey of insurance CEOs, 85 percent reported they're at least "somewhat concerned about the speed of technological change."

 Still, while some insurers are clearly making plays toward prioritizing InsurTech investments, others are still on the bench: Only 39 percent of insurers believe that they are harnessing digital technologies successfully.
 And, one in five property and casualty (P&C) insurers do not apply advanced analytics for any function.
 This last statistic is mind-blowing when you consider how intrinsic data and analytics is to insurance.
-So, what is holding a large percentage of insurers back from embracing digital transformation?
+So, what is holding a large percentage of insurers back from moving their digital game plans forward?

 The gap between knowing and doing

-In a recent column, industry expert Denise Garth talks about the gap between “knowing and doing.”
-She writes, “Even though most companies know they should respond to key internal and external challenges to create promising growth opportunities—and more importantly to ensure survival—many are still only thinking about doing something, at best.
+In an Insurance Thought Leadership column, industry expert Denise Garth wrote about the gap between knowing and doing.
+She stated, “Even though most companies know they should respond to key internal and external challenges to create promising growth opportunities—and more importantly to ensure survival—many are still only thinking about doing something, at best.
 Why is there a gap between knowing and doing?”

 First “see over the horizon”